Successful Retirement: From Retiring to Rewiring

 Leslie –a clinical psychologist, retired as Director of Mental Health when she was in her 60s.
 Plans for her retirement with her husband were ended abruptly as he suddenly died.
 Not long after, her dog died.
 Leslie says that “her life has hit a rhythm that seems to make sense – part-time work on a state project, teaching meditation, spending time with friends, running a couple of mentoring groups, and reading and hanging out with her ipad in cafes.
 I know this is a transition time but I don’t feel in so much of a hurry to “finish” figuring anything out about defining this time, … it’s a process.”

 What is Retirement?

-Both Brian and Arthur supported the research finding (Brooke, 2009) that there can be pressure for older computer scientists to go into management or retire because of the assumption that older engineers’ minds aren’t as quick as younger ones.
-However, they, as well as Brooke’s research, suggest that the real issue with age is that one’s priorities change.
+Research supports (Brooke, 2009) that there can be pressure for older computer scientists to go into management or retire because of the assumption that older engineers’ minds aren’t as quick as younger ones.
+However, Brooke’s research and my responders suggest that the real issue with age is that one’s priorities change.
 People may no longer be willing to work the intense hours they once did.
-Brian and Arthur both expressed that it hasn’t been hard to keep up their tech skills and knowledge, since it is what is important to them and what they are interested in.

 Sense of Control: The Decision of When and How to Retire